As is home sales

 Dear Phyllis,

-We just opened escrow on a home and had our inspector out.
-There are numerous things wrong with the house.
-Many will cost a lot of money to fix.
-The plumbing is galvanized, the roof is near the end of its life expectancy, the electrical panel is dangerous and the repair list goes on and on.
-Our agent went back to the seller, but the seller said the home is being sold AS IS and he won’t make any repairs or drop the price.
-So, my question is: Shouldn’t the AS IS provision been advertised in the listing info?
+We just opened escrow on a home and sent out our inspector.
+The inspector found numerous problems.
+Many repairs will cost a lot of money.
+The plumbing is galvanized, the roof is near the end of its life, and the electrical panel is dangerous.
+The list of repairs goes on.
+Our agent went back to the seller, but the seller refused to make any repairs or reduce the price.
+The seller is selling the home “as is.”
+Should the listing have disclosed the “as is” provision in the marketing information?
+1st Time Buyer

 Dear 1st Time Buyer,